Review: One Day in Doi Inthanon Park

 1:30p – Break for lunch.
 When I read “buffet” I figured we were going to be taken to some cheesy, tourist-driven restaurant in Chiang Mai.
 Boy was I surprised!
 We went to this very local restaurant where every single person there (except for us) spoke Thai.
 The food was served “family style” and we were given Fish, Chicken curry/soup and potatoes, rice, and veggies.
 Plenty to fill everyone up.
 They also brought out fresh fruit, but flies buzzing around it made me lose my appetite for it.

+Drove back to Chiang Mai and we arrived to our hotel around 6:00p.
+Enough time to grab a cheap Thai massage.
 Interested in heading to Doi Inthanon National Park?
 Already been there?
 Share experiences!
 I’m also happy to answer any questions you may have about this tour for those thinking of booking.

 Cassandra Chichester